sematext/docs/docs/guide/alerts-guide.md

 - **Heartbeat Alert** if the **Agent stops sending data to the Monitoring App**
 - **Metric Anomaly Alert** for misbehaving Nodes

-There are also default alerts for [integrations](https://sematext.com/docs/integration/) which are designed based on crucial metrics and logs essential for monitoring and taking action within that specific service type.
+For [Logs](../logs) or [Monitoring](../monitoring), there are also default alerts for [integrations](https://sematext.com/docs/integration/) which are designed based on crucial metrics and logs essential for monitoring and taking action within that specific service type.

 In this example which is an Elasticsearch Monitoring App, the Java usage threshold and Elasticsearch Node Anomalies are integration-specific default Alerts.